aegis-icons/aegis-icons/CONTRIBUTING.md

 - Krita
 - Paint.NET
 - [(And more...)](https://en.wikipedia.org/wiki/Comparison_of_raster_graphics_editors#List)

+These softwares are mostly for photo / image editing and aren't designed for vector creating.

+Some of the softwares might have some basic vector editing capabilities, but aren't good enough for eg. combining logos into one path or creating SVGs without lot of bloat code.

 ### Repository submitting options
 Before creating icons, you have decide which way you want to submit your icon creations: